 - United States Intramedullary Nails Market – MedCore – This report includes markets for humeral intramedullary nails, forearm intramedullary nails, femoral intramedullary nails, tibial intramedullary nails, and ankle intramedullary nails.

 - United States Cannulated Screws Market – MedCore – Includes categorization for headed and headless cannulated screws.

-- United States Staple Fixation Market – MedCore – This market report includes shape memory staple fixations and mechanical compression staple fixations.
+- The United States Staple Fixation Market – MedCore – This market report includes shape-memory staple fixations and mechanical compression staple fixations.

 - United States External Fixations Market – MedCore – The total market for external fixations is further segmented into the markets for shoulder girdle external fixations, upper arm external fixations, forearm external fixations, hand and wrist external fixations, hip external fixations, upper leg external fixations, knee external fixations, lower leg external fixations, ankle external fixations, and foot and toe external fixations.

 - The United States Bone Pins Market – MedCore – This report comprises the total bone pin market.

 - The United States Bone Growth Stimulator Market – MedCore – This market includes both external and internal bone growth stimulators.